 - Be concise.
 Make sure every sentence needs to be there.

 - Describe what you learned in your research, not the details of the specific research project (unless writing the MD/PhD essay).

 - Allow plenty of time to write, revise, reflect, and revise some more.
 Step away often so you can revisit your essay with fresh eyes.

 - Proofread.
 Spell checking will not catch everything!
 Then, proofread again and get someone else to do the same.
 Read the essay out loud to catch typos your eyes may have missed.

 Here are some “Don’ts” for the essay.

 - Just list or summarize your activities.
-This is not a resume (and your activities are included in their own section).
+This is not a resume (and your activities have their own section).

 - Try to impress the reader with the use of overly flowery or erudite language.